 Some people are more risk-averse than others and may have some apprehension about getting off the beaten path or leaving the comfort of a resort.
 This can often be the parents, but it is not always.
 Visit places you might not typically think of going on your own.
-Get away from the touristy spots and check out more of the real culture, history, and food of the place.
+Get away from the touristy spots and check out more of the place’s authentic culture, history, and food.
 Put aside your ideas of what travel is, and see what travel can be.

 • Get to Know Each Other

 Change the way you look at each other by getting to know each other even better than you already do.
 Travel is an excellent way to bond as adults, see each other as equals, and shift the parent-child relationship from the past into the present and future.

 Your parents are probably more well-travelled than you.
 They have likely experienced more and figured out how to traverse the pitfalls of travel.
 So, when something happens on your trip, they can help you figure it out and solve the problem.